adjacentlink/emex/emex.md

 ## Troubleshooting Notes

-### Ubuntu Docker Installation
+### Ubuntu Docker snap versus deb package

-Currently EMEX is only supported and tested for Ubuntu 20.04.
+Currently EMEX is only supported and tested for Ubuntu 20.04 and 22.04.
 EMEX requires Docker (`docker.io` package) to be installed on the host system where `emexd` runs and launches EMOE containers.

-Ubuntu 20.04 allows Docker to be installed as a traditional deb package (apt-get install) or as a snap (snap install).
+Ubuntu allows Docker to be installed as a traditional deb package (apt-get install) or as a snap (snap install).
 EMEX is only tested using the debs package: